svendahlstrand/plugin-conversation-on-mb/README.md

 3. Press *Install*.
 4. Congratulations, the plug-in is now installed.

-### Include the Conversation on Micro.blog link in your custom theme
+### Include the Conversation on Micro.blog link in your theme

+Some themes, like Hitchens and Tiny, come with built-in support for this plug-in.
+If you're on such a theme, skip this step and continue to *Make sure the Conversation on Micro.blog link shows up*.

-For this step, you need a custom theme.
+If your current theme lacks built-in support, you need a custom theme.
 Maybe you already have one?
 If not, [follow Manton's instructions here](https://help.micro.blog/t/custom-themes/59).

 1. [Follow this link](https://micro.blog/account/themes) or go to *Design* → *Edit Custom Themes*.